eberban/eberban/README.md

   predicate words to help learning groups of related words.
 - __being expressive :__ the grammar and core vocabulary focus on providing a simple framework, on top of which can be built abstractions, complex concepts and tools.
-Since those are built in Eberban itself, users can create their own tools and abstractions to express entirely new concepts.
+Since those are built into Eberban itself, users can create their own tools and abstractions to express entirely new concepts.

 __Eberban__ take inspirations from [Lojban] and other logical languages, but try novel approaches to satisfy the above goals.